JRC1995/Abstractive-Summarization/README.md

 ```

-### REMOVING DATA WITH SUMMARIES WHICH ARE TOO LONG
+### Removing data samples whose summaries are too long

-I will not be training the model in batches.
-I will train the model one sample at a time, because my old laptop
+I will not be training the model in mini-batches.
+I will train the model one sample at a time, because I fear my old laptop
 will probably not be able to handle batch training.

 Reducing data with high summary lengths will entail less maximum decoder timestep.
 This step is mainly taken to keep the training light.

-### REMOVING DATA WITH TEXTS WHOSE LENGTH IS SMALLER THAN THE WINDOW SIZE
+### Removing data samples who text (review) length is less than the window size

 In this model I will try to implement <b>local attention</b> with the seq2seq architecture.